 Meze is just an appetizer, followed by čorba, roštilj (i.e. ćevapčići – a word we like to hear pronounced by foreigners simply because it makes us laugh to be honest).

-This is your basic vocabulary kit that you can test immediately in any kafana when you decide to take a small break from sightseeing.
+You can test this basic vocabulary kit immediately in any kafana when you decide to take a small break from sightseeing.

 Language and Food Workshop

 - Number of people per workshop: max 8